raspberrypilearning/recruiting-volunteers/en/step_2.md

 --- task ---

-**Look** through the list of 'who to recruit'. **Write down** five groups of people who might be available or interested in volunteer oppurtunuties in your local area.
+**Look** through the list of 'who to recruit'.
 Is there any other groups of people in your local area that aren't included in this list?

+--- /task ---

+--- task ---

+**Write down** five groups of people who might be available or interested in volunteer oppurtunuties in your local area.

 --- /task ---